INCATools/semantic-sql/README.md

 views for querying ontologies such as GO, that incorporate critical information in existential axioms, the view `edge` provides a union of subclass between named classes and subclasses of existentials.

-### OBO-Checks

-This is an experiment to try and replicate ROBOT checks.
-See below

 ### GO